simonwendel/simonwendel-dec-kata-prng-cbl-2022/README.md

 ## How to use
 1. Compile code and run
     * Hot tip: Run the accompanying Bash script by `./run.sh <digits>`
-2. Run tests by compiling and executing some COBOL manually, or use the `tests.sh` script
+2. Run tests by compiling and executing some COBOL manually, or use the `test.sh` script
 3. Success!

 ## License